Last updated: September 12,2023

 Does the reception get informed about new requests?
 If so, how?

 Do my guests need to give opt-in consent to use Oaky?

-No. The Customer Accommodation Provider can send emails with an informal character with Oaky.
-However, The Customer Accommodation Provider may require opt-in consent for sending unsollicited marketing emails.
+No. The Customer Accommodation Provider can send emails with an informational character with Oaky.
+However, The Customer Accommodation Provider may require opt-in consent for sending unsolicited marketing emails.
 Oaky will offer templates of emails with an informational character to all of its customers.